Where is Estleman, anyway?

 ABOUT ESTLEMAN

-Since the appearance of his first novel in 1976, Loren D. Estleman has written 60 books and hundreds of short stories and articles.
-Among those books: Writing the Popular Novel, from Writer's Digest Books; the first in a new series featuring Estleman's Los Angeles film detective, Valentino (Frames, coming in Fall 2007); the eighteenth Amos Walker novel, Nicotine Kiss (April 2006); The Adventures of Johnny Vermillion (a rollicking comic western, May 2006); American Detective (the nineteenth Amos Walker novel, April 2007); the Spur award-winning The Undertaker's Wife (2005); and the forthcoming novel about hanging judge Isaac Parker, The Branch and the Scaffold.
-Estleman is currently working on a historical western novel for the Page Murdock series, some short stories, and proposals for future novels in both the mystery and historical western genres.
+Since the appearance of his first novel in 1976, Loren D. Estleman has nearly 80 books and hundreds of short stories and articles.
+Among those books: Writing the Popular Novel, from Writer's Digest Books; the fourth in a series featuring Estleman's Los Angeles film detective, Valentino (Shoot, February 2016); The Sundown Speech (the 25th Amos Walker novel, November 2015); Cape Hell (the 9th Page Murdock novel, May 2016); The Confessions of Al Capone (his largest project to date, October 2012); and a novel about hanging judge Isaac Parker, The Branch and the Scaffold (April 2009).
+There are several short stories in the hopper, and proposals for future novels in both the mystery and historical western genres.
+He recently finished writing the 5th installment in the Valentino series , and is currently working on #26 in the Amos Walker P.I. series.

-Estleman has received fan letters from such notables as John D. MacDonald, The Amazing Kreskin and the late, great Mel Tormé.
+Estleman has received fan letters from such notables as John D. MacDonald, The Amazing Kreskin, Mel Tormé, and Steve Forbes.
 He has acquired a loyal cult readership across the United States and in Europe, and his work has appeared in 23 languages.

 An authority on both criminal history and the American West, Estleman has been called the most critically acclaimed author of his generation.
 He has been nominated for the National Book Award, and the Mystery Writers of America Edgar Allan Poe Award.

-He has received seventeen national writing awards: four Shamuses from the Private Eye Writers of America, five Spurs from the Western Writers of America, two American Mystery Awards from Mystery Scene Magazine, two Outstanding Mystery Writer of the Year awards from Popular Fiction Monthly, two Stirrup Awards for outstanding articles in the Western Writers of America magazine, The Roundup, and three Western Heritage Awards from the National Cowboy Hall of Fame.
+He has received 22 national writing awards: the Owen Wister Award for lifetime achievement from Western Writers of America, The Eye for lifetime achievement from Private Eye Writers of America, The Barry Award from Deadly Pleasures Mystery Magazine, The Edward D. Hoch Memorial Golden Derringer for lifetime achievement, four Shamuses from the Private Eye Writers of America, five Spurs from the Western Writers of America, two American Mystery Awards from Mystery Scene Magazine, Outstanding Western Writer, 1985, from Popular Fiction Monthly, the Elmer Kelton Award from the German Association for the Study of the Western, two Stirrup Awards for outstanding articles in the Western Writers of America magazine, The Roundup, and three Western Heritage Awards from the National Cowboy Hall of Fame.
 In 1987, the Michigan Foundation of the Arts presented him with its award for literature.
 In 1997, the Michigan Library Association named him the recipient of the Michigan Author's Award.
 In 2007, Nicotine Kiss was named a Notable Book by the Library of Michigan.

 In 1993, Estleman was Guest of Honor at the Southwest Mystery Convention in Austin, Texas.
 He was Honored Guest at Eyecon '99 (Private Eye Writers of America Convention), held in St. Louis in July of that year.
 In June 2001, he was Guest of Honor (the first American chosen) at the Bloody Words Convention in Toronto, Canada.